Investor fears rise over recession, bear market as coronavirus spreads in U.S.

 The firm now sees a 35% chance of a recession occurring in the United States this year, up from an estimate of 25% it made in early January.

-Reporting by Megan Davies; Writing by Ira Iosebashvili; Editing by Sonya Hepinstall
+Reporting by Megan Davies, additional reporting by Chuck Mikolajczak; Writing by Ira Iosebashvili; Editing by Sonya Hepinstall